benhowdle89/Baseline.js/README.md

-# Baseline.js
+# BaselineJS.js

-Baseline.js is a simple jQuery plugin for restoring baselines thrown off by odd image sizes.
+BaselineJS.js is a simple Javascript plugin for restoring baselines thrown off by odd image sizes.
+Based on : [Dan Eden's Baseline.js jQuery plugin](http://daneden.me/baseline/ "Baseline.js")

-Simply call the plugin like so, passing the height of your baseline as a variable.
+Simply call the plugin like so, passing a selector and the height of your baseline as a variable.
 It even works on responsive designs!

 ```javascript
 // call like so